kishanhitk/hey-status/README.md

 - Provides caching, background updates, and real-time synchronization
 - Seamlessly integrates with Remix by using the loader data as initial query data

+### JSON API

+HeyStatus provides a JSON API endpoint for programmatic access to organization status data:

+- **Endpoint**: `/api/:organizationSlug/status` (e.g., `https://hey-status.pages.dev/api/apple/status`)
+- **Method**: GET
+- **Response**: JSON object containing:
+  - Organization details
+  - Overall status
+  - List of services with their current status
+  - Active incidents
+  - Upcoming scheduled maintenances

+This API allows developers to integrate HeyStatus data into their own applications or monitoring systems easily.
+The data is cached for 60 seconds to reduce database load for frequent requests.

 ## Local Development Setup